alexgarzao/yapc/README.md

 Nowadays, I only started to think about what the project is (and isn't), your basic architecture, planned versions, ...

-Bellow I will put what in my mind :-)
+Bellow I put what is in my mind :-)

 # Planned versions